 Where SCADA Is Worth It

-Full-stack SCADA makes clear sense when:
+Across the SCADA landscape, full-stack SCADA makes clear sense when:

 • You are regulatorily required to have continuous measurement at each well or facility.